MicrochipTech/EgdeAI-Applications-Repository/README.md

 # Edge AI Applications Repository

-This repository is the central landing page for **Microchip’s Edge AI application projects**.
-It showcases how AI and ML can be deployed efficiently on **resource-constrained MCUs, MPUs, and FPGAs**, covering a wide range of real-world use cases across **vision, audio, predictive maintenance, HMI, and electrical domains**.
+This repository serves as the primary hub for Microchip’s Edge AI application portfolio.
+It highlights how artificial intelligence and machine learning can be efficiently deployed on resource-constrained MCUs, MPUs, and FPGAs, spanning real-world use cases across vision, audio, predictive maintenance, human–machine interfaces (HMI), and electrical systems.

-The goal of this repo is to:
+The objectives of this repository are to:

-- Provide **reference applications** that engineers can reuse and adapt.
+- Provide reusable reference applications that developers can adapt for their own designs
-- Demonstrate **best practices** for deploying models on Microchip hardware.
+- Demonstrate best practices for deploying AI/ML models on Microchip platforms
-- Highlight **cross-platform capabilities** (dsPIC, PIC32, SAM MPU, PolarFire SoC).
+- Showcase cross-platform support across dsPIC®, PIC32, SAM MPUs, and PolarFire® SoCs
-- Serve as a **knowledge base** for teams, customers, and partners building Edge AI solutions.
+- Act as a central knowledge base for development teams, customers, and ecosystem partners building Edge AI solutions

 ---

 ## 🔹 Application Categories

 ### 1. Vision Applications
-Vision is one of the fastest-growing areas in embedded AI.
+Vision is one of the fastest-growing areas in EdgeAI.
 These applications use cameras or image sensors to enable devices to see and interpret their environment.
 Typical challenges include **low-power image capture**, **real-time inference**, and **memory-efficient neural networks**.

 Example use cases:
-- **Object detection** – identifying objects in a scene (e.g., detecting tools in a factory).
-- **Person presence / people counting** – enabling smart surveillance or occupancy detection.
-- **Anomaly detection** – spotting irregular patterns in video streams for safety monitoring.

-📂 Directory: `applications/vision/`
+- **Smart Home**
+- **Parking lot**
+- face recognition
+- Person detection
+- Object recognition
+- License Plate Detection

 ---